-- Box graters can be a little awkward to hold and might slip while you're grating.
-You also have to be careful not to grate your finger when the piece of cheese you are grating is small.
+- Box graters can be a little awkward to hold and might slip while grating.
+There is also the need to be careful not to grate your finger when the piece of cheese being grated is small.

 - Softer cheeses can get stuck inside the cheese grater and mashed into the holes.